jmandzak/FFWizard/README.md

 - PyQt5

 ## Notes
 This is an app in continuous development.
-Future plans include using a database to store information about the players, adding a value over replacement field, adding a watch list, etc. The current statistics represent data from before the start of the regular season for the 2020-2021 NFL season.
+Future plans include using a database to store information about the players, adding a value over replacement field, auto removing players from watch list when drafted, etc. The current statistics represent data from before the start of the regular season for the 2020-2021 NFL season.

 Any suggestions or comments can be directed to jmandzak99@gmail.com